 Bright Ideas Fund

 The Bright Ideas Fund is aimed at local groups who have a community business idea in any sector, but need help turning it into a reality.
 The Fund offers one to one business development support and small grants of up to £20,000 to help with feasibility, business planning, market research, community engagement, governance and more.
 Find out more about the Bright Ideas Fund.
+It will reopen on 26 June 2018.

 Our Community-led Housing programme supports communities to develop their own housing solutions to deliver affordable homes for local people.
 A £9 million, 4-year programme is to be launched in mid-2018.
 Find out more about the Community-led Housing programme.

-Ongoing Programmes, closed for applications
+Ongoing programmes, closed for applications

 We are working in 7 places across England to stimulate the growth of community businesses and build the capacity of local people to be entrepreneurial.
 Trusted catalyst organisations are working on the ground to do so in Luton, Plymouth, Hartlepool, Grimsby, Bradford, Leicester and Wigan.